Kylie Minogue albums discography

-The albums discography of Australian singer Kylie Minogue consists of seventeen studio albums, ten live albums, thirteen compilation albums, nine extended plays (EP), thirteen remix albums and four box sets.
+The Australian singer Kylie Minogue has released seventeen studio albums, ten live albums, thirteen compilation albums, nine extended plays (EP), thirteen remix albums and four box sets.
 She is recognised as the highest-selling Australian recording artist of all time by the Australian Recording Industry Association (ARIA), with an estimated career sales of over 80 million units worldwide.
 Minogue has nine number-one albums on the ARIA Albums Chart, the most for any female Australian artist.
 In the United Kingdom, she holds the record for being the first female artist to score a number one on the Official Albums Chart in five consecutive decades, from the 1980s to the 2020s.

 Minogue signed a recording contract with Mushroom Records in early 1987 and released her self-titled debut album the following year.
 Written and produced by Stock Aitken Waterman, the album was distributed in the UK by Waterman's label, PWL Records.
 The album spent six weeks at number one in the UK, eventually becoming the fifth highest-selling album of the decade.
 It has sold over five million copies worldwide.
 Her second album, Enjoy Yourself (1989) debuted at number one in the UK and became the sixth best-selling album of the year.
 She subsequently released Rhythm of Love (1990) and Let's Get to It (1991), both of which reached the top twenty in Australia and the UK.
 Her final release under PWL Records, Greatest Hits (1992), was her third number-one album in the UK.

 During her years under Deconstruction Records, Minogue released her self-titled album in 1994 and Impossible Princess in 1997.
 Both albums peaked inside the top ten in Australia and the UK.